Sidaril/NexusLogistics/README.md

 4. Build the solution.
 The `NexusLogistics.dll` will be generated in the `bin/Debug` or `bin/Release` folder.

 ## Changelog

+### Version 1.3.0
+* **Major Refactor:** The entire internal codebase has been overhauled for improved stability, readability, and future maintainability.
+* **Code Quality:** Replaced hardcoded "magic numbers" with descriptive constants, making the code easier to understand and modify.
+* **Modernized Concurrency:** The core processing loop has been updated to use the modern `Task` Parallel Library, improving the stability and efficiency of the mod's multithreading.
+* **Bug Fixes:** Corrected several internal bugs that could cause build errors and issues with item removal from storage containers.

 ### Version 1.2.0
 * **UI Overhaul:** The Remote Storage window has been updated to provide a more intuitive and visually informative display of item proliferation.